ericaraujophd/socialmodeling/segregation/class01.md

 downloads:
   - id: class201-pdf
     title: A PDF of this document
+abbreviations:
+  SRG: "Student Reading Group"
 ---

-:::{admonition} ❗❗❗ Assignments Due This Class
+:::{admonition} ⏰ Assignments Due This Class
 :icon: false

 - **SRG** is required for this class.